-As Part 1 of this report sets out, each state and territory was provided a draft of this report for comment.
-The full text of those responses can be found at Appendix 8.2.
+As Part 1 of this report sets out, each State and Territory was provided a draft of this report for comment.
+The full text of those responses can be found at Appendix 8.2 of the main report.

 2.7.1 NEW SOUTH WALES